 - A Pet Sitter will most likely have general knowledge of many different kinds of pets and not just cats and dogs.
 I have cared for birds, turtles, hamsters, fishes, and rabbits, to name a few, and have a very good idea on how to care for each.

 - Dogs and cats generally feel safer, less anxious, and more secure in a comfortable and familiar environment as opposed to being transferred to a kennel.
+My choice has always been, and always will be, to leave my dogs in their home.

 - Pets can get extra play time and individual attention with a Pet Sitter without the extra charge that is often billed at kennels.